pyrmont/tenter/README.md

 Tenter adopts convention over configuration as much as possible.

 The only thing you need to set is the `secret` in each exposed directory's `hooks.yaml` file.
-This secret must also be saved in your GitHub repository's settings and used by GitHub to sign its POST requests.
+When you set up the webhook in your GitHub repository's settings, GitHub will ask you for this secret.
+GitHub will use the secret to sign its POST requests and it's this signature that Tenter validates before running commands.

-Tenter will only execute a given command in response to a request if it confirms the request's signature.

 Of course, if you want, you can tweak the following settings as you please:

 - `:doc_root` (default: `"/var/www"`): The root directory in which each exposed directory will be located.
+It's recommended to specify this as an absolute path.

 - `:config_filename` (default: `"hooks.yaml"`): The filename of the
   configuration file in each exposed directory.